heathermiller/wwwheathermiller/teaching/cs4240/spring2018/assignments/1-anagrams.md

 when you compute the anagrams for an occurence list, and use the stored result if you need the same result a second time.
 Try to write a new method `sentenceAnagramsMemo` which does this.

+## Test!
+Test!
+Test!

+We will run your submissions against a bigger test suite than we provided to you.
+So if you want full points, be sure to add your own tests to double check that you've caught all corner cases.

+You can also style check your  by running `styleCheck` in the sbt shell.

+## Submission and Evaluation

+You will be graded out of 10 points.
+2 points are awarded for style; don't submit code written in a Java-esque style.
+Again, you can also style check your code by running `styleCheck` in the sbt shell.
+8 points are awarded for correctness of your solution.

+To submit your assignment, simply zip the entire `anagrams` directory and upload `anagrams.zip` to Blackboard.